ztyyLV/web-twain-docs/info/api/Addon_Camera.md

        label: string,    //The resolution value listed in the drop-down list.
 For example："1920x1080"
        value: Resolution //The resolution you set.
 For example: { width:1920, height:1080}
       },{……}]
+       defaultValue?: Resolution , //Set the default value according to the value set in the valueList.
     },

    autoScan?:{   //Automatically capture when a clear document is detected.
 Only applicable to video scanning.